 Enter the Aclam Windmiller Preamp, a compact stompbox with the tonal soul of a Grampian’s Type 636 Spring Reverb unit, which was used by Pete Townshend of The Who as a saturation tool, without any reverb, to crush the input of his Marshal amp (these two devices may have been the main causes of the guitarist’s problems with tinnitus and partial deafness, how lucky are we that we can get that same tone at any volume?).

 The Aclam team was able to put their hands and ears on an original unit, and although they found it to sound really good with Marshall stack and single coils, they decided to create a device that could impart a similar character to any guitar/amp combination.
 They achieved this by extending the Windmiller’s frequency range and include eq controls while retaining its unique tone.

 The treble response has been refined by adding a Hi-Cut control which allows you to add a sweet sparkle to muddy humbuckers or tame brighter single coils, as well as a Lo-Cut knob to better control the bass content…

-If you are wondering about that Overload “thingy” in one of the knob spot, it’s an indicator lamp similar to the one found on the original Grampian 636, which is sensitive to your playing and responsive to your attack.
+If you are wondering about that Overload “thingy” in one of the knob spots, it’s an indicator lamp similar to the one found on the original Grampian 636, which is sensitive to your playing and responsive to your attack.

 It all started on a lazy Sunday, surfing through YouTube looking for some old footage of The Who, when we stumbled on some clips of The Who playing at the Marquee Club in 1967.
 Despite the raw energy of those four young men, what really caught our attention was a weird device with a flashing light sitting on top of Pete Townshend’s Marshall amps.